truthsearcher83/newsletter-subscriber/README.md

 # newsletter-subscriber

-Widget where user can subscrine to a newsletter
+Widget where user can subscribe to a newsletter

 Widget backend allows the Receipent , Subject and Title to be set